Anne Bradley

 In the first chapter of her career, Anne was a technical product manager at a software company serving the newspaper industry, and then the founding CTO of an e-commerce and affiliate marketing business.

-Her second chapter as a lawyer began as an associate in the Los Angeles offices of Christie, Parker & Hale, and then Foley & Lardner, before moving in-house to lead Hulu’s IP and Privacy work.
+Her second chapter as an IP and technology lawyer began as an associate in the San Francisco office of Townsend & Townsend & Crew, and then the Los Angeles offices of Christie, Parker & Hale, and then Foley & Lardner before going in-house.